DomMc97/Car-Data-Ratings-Classifier/README.md

 - lug_boot: the size of luggage boot
 - safety: estimated safety of the car

-I then compared a variety of classification methods ability to use these descriptors to classify the data points.
+I then compared random forest classification, support vector machines and a neural networks ability to use these descriptors to classify the data points.